Priyankasiddi89/mobile_application/README.md

 - **Quote request system** with detailed service requirements
 - **Booking management** for customers to view and track requests
 - **Role-based dashboards** for different user types
+- **Modern, responsive UI** with optimized layouts and compact design

 ---